OTORI-One/OTORI-Vision-Testnet/README.md

 npm install
 ```

+3. Configure environment:
+   - Copy `.env.local.example` to `.env.local`
+   - Update the following values:
+     - `NEXT_PUBLIC_PROGRAM_ID`: Obtained after deploying your program to Arch Network
+     - `NEXT_PUBLIC_TREASURY_ADDRESS`: Your Bitcoin treasury address (where funds will be managed)
+     - `NEXT_PUBLIC_ARCH_ENDPOINT`: Your Arch Network node endpoint (use localhost:8000 for development)

-3. Run the development server:
+4. Run the development server:
 ```powershell
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ### Rust Setup (for OVT Program)